Overview #

 - Use domains that reflect your brand and avoid public link shorteners in initial outreach.

-- If you include a phone number it should clearly connect to the identified entity.
+- If you include a phone number, it should clearly connect to the identified entity.

-- Support STOP UNSUBSCRIBE and CANCEL to end messages promptly.
+- Support STOP, UNSUBSCRIBE, and CANCEL to end messages promptly.

 - Support HELP to return assistance or contact information.